 Camino Francés - Day 2: Saint Jean-Pied-de-Port to Roncesvalles

-I left my gîte at 7 AM with my friend and began the climb into the Pyrenees.
-The first 8 km were a steady uphill stretch, made tougher by the humidity from last night’s rain.
-Drenched in sweat, I was relieved to reach Orisson after about two hours and took a short break to cool off.
+I left my gîte at 7 a.m. with my friend, full of anticipation for the climb into the Pyrenees.
+The first 8 km were a steady uphill stretch, made tougher by the lingering humidity from last night’s rain.
+Drenched in sweat, I was relieved to reach Orisson after about two hours, taking a short break to cool off and refuel with some water and snacks.

-From there, the walk to Roncesvalles felt easier.
-The sun came out, and the path wound through open fields where cows, horses, sheep, and even a few pigs grazed quietly.
+From there, the walk to Roncesvalles felt noticeably easier.
+The sun broke through the clouds, casting light over open fields where cows, horses, sheep, and even a few pigs grazed quietly.
+The combination of fresh mountain air and the serene landscape made the challenging climb feel worthwhile.

-For the descent, I took the right-hand path instead of the steeper forest trail on the left, as advised by the pilgrims’ office.
-It added about 400 meters but was much easier on my knees.
-Later, chatting with other pilgrims at the albergue, I was glad I’d made that choice as someone had fell and injured their knee.
+For the descent, I opted for the right-hand path instead of the steeper forest trail on the left, following advice from the pilgrims’ office.
+This route added roughly 400 metres to the distance but was gentler on my knees.
+Later, chatting with fellow pilgrims at the albergue, I was glad I’d made that choice—someone on the steeper path had fallen and injured their knee.

 Route Overview